Supersonic-Sites/FinelyTunedTechnologies/content/services.md

         cta_link: free-consultation/
         title: TV and Music Systems
-        desc: Wake up every morning to your favourite playlist or the news channel on the tv.
+        desc: Wake up every morning to your favourite playlist or the news channel on your TV.
 Podcasts, audiobooks, music, or video entertainment are readily available throughout the day from the family room to the kitchen.
 We calibrate audio and video systems to the ideal settings so you can get the most out of the sensory experience.